chokes-Web-Repositories/Wubby-WikiJS/Blocks.md

  ![spawnpoint.png](/spawnpoint.png =40%x) ![spawnpoint_config.png](/spawnpoint_config.png =50%x)

  # Input
- ### Building parts that allow interaction with the player, provided a description and configuration menu (if available) for each one.
+>   Building parts that allow interaction with the player, provided a description and configuration menu (if available) for each one.
+{.is-info}

  #### {.tabset}

  ##### Block Touch Detector